Danny Batth: Early career

 Born in Brierley Hill, West Midlands, Batth joined the Wolverhampton Wanderers Academy at the age of 15.
 He attended Thorns Community College.
 He captained the youth team and overcame a dislocated shoulder in his reserve team debut, aged 16.
 He was one of seven academy graduates to sign a professional deal at the end of the 2008–09 season.

 Loan to Colchester United

 Batth had his first taste of first-team football when he was signed by Aidy Boothroyd for League One club Colchester United on loan on 17 September 2009.
 He made his Football League and professional debut two days later, starting in central defence alongside Magnus Okuonghae in a 2–0 win over Hartlepool United and earning the man of the match award.
-After making five starts during his first month with the club, Batth's loan was extended until the end of the season at the Colchester Community Stadium.
-He scored his first professional goal to secure a 1–0 victory against Oldham Athletic on 20 February 2010, nodding home a David Prutton corner to extend Colchester's run of games undefeated to five.
+After making five starts during his first month with the club, his loan was extended until the end of the season at the Colchester Community Stadium.

+On 20 February 2010, Batth scored his first professional goal with a header from a David Prutton corner to secure a 1–0 victory against Oldham Athletic.
 Batth made 17 league starts for Colchester and made one substitute appearance, scoring one goal.
 Colchester occupied a play-off position during a large part of Batth's spell.